HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

 </p>

 ### Schematics
-The schematic for Mimir is rather quite simple to follow as most of the hardware components are minimal. <br>
+The schematic for Mimir is rather quite simple to follow as most of the hardware components are minimal.
+Both external components of Mimir device are the USB Microphone (Type-A) and LiDAR camera.
+Both of which are connected via USB terminals on the RPi 4.
+On top of the RPi 4 is the power supply, which is powered by the USB C cord to a local wall outlet.
+Internally within the casing of the Mimir device, there is only one single tactile button.
+Which is connected to the GPIO 21 pin via soldered M/F jumper wires to the RPi 4 board itself. <br>

 <p align="center">
 <img src = "./schematic.png" width = "50%">